zifeishan/cs224s-deepSpeech/doc/final-report/src/experiments.md

 Features we implement are listed below.
 Some are discussed in the above section while some are newly introduced.
 Some of these features are also shown in Figure \ref{fig:fg}.

-1. (*unigram-freq*) Google unigram frequency
+1. (*Ngram-freq*) Google Ngram frequency (N=1,2,...)

-2. (*bigram-freq*) Google bigram frequency

 3. (*confirm*) The "confirmatory" decoding made with an independent speech recognizer, provided by LDC dataset

 4. (*start-end*) Start and end marks of sentence (`<s>` and `</s>`): each sentence is starting and ending with a special mark.
 We add a factor to a candidate word if it is this special mark.

-5. (*bigram-bag*) Bag of word bigrams.
-Each bag of bigrams itself is a different feature.
+5. (*Ngram-bag*) Bag of word N-grams.
+Each bag of N-grams itself is a different feature.
+(N=1,2)

-6. (*bigram-stopword*) Any bigram containing a stop-word (stopwords include silence).
+6. (*Ngram-stopword*) Any N-gram containing a stop-word (stopwords include silence).
+(N=2,3)

-7. (*bigram-silence*) All words around silence, which is the bigram containing a `~SIL` mark. (we can see that $7 \in 6 \in 5$)
+7. (*Ngram-silence*) All words around silence, which is the N-gram containing a `~SIL` mark. (we can see that $7 \in 6 \in 5$) (N=2)

 8. (*conflict*) Conflict constraint.
 This is a CRF rule that adds a factor to connect two variables: candidates that overlap in time cannot be both true.

 9. (*chain*) Chaining candidates on same paths.
 This is a linear-chain CRF rule: candidates on a same path should be true at same time.

-10. (*pos-ngram*) POS bigram and trigram.
-This rule takes all bigrams and trigrams of candidate as a feature.
+10. (*pos-Ngram*) POS N-gram and trigram.
+This rule takes all N-grams and trigrams of candidate as a feature.
 POS tags are tagged for each word independently with a one-best tagger, without sentence structure.

-11. (*trigram-freq*) Google trigram frequency
+(N=2,3,5)

 ### Experiments Protocol

 We increment features and observe impact for each feature.

 We start from unigram frequency, add bigram frequency and trigram frequency.
 Then we try using *only* "confirm" feature, add start-end feature onto it, add unigrams and bigrams, then add bigram-silence, bigram-stopword, and bigram-bag (features get more and more sparse).
-We further add conflict rule, add POS Ngram, at last add "chain" rule.
+We further add conflict rule and "chain" rule, at last add larger language models like bags of word 1grams, POS 5grams, and stop word 3grams.

 ### Experiment results